Painlev\'e transcendents in the defocusing mKdV equation with non-zero boundary conditions

 \subsection{A regular RH problem}

 We make two successive transformations to the basic RH problem \ref{RHP0} to obtain a regular RH problem without poles and singularities.

-{\bf Step 1: Removing poles.} Since the poles $\eta_n$ and $\overline{\eta}_n \in \mathcal{Z}$ are finite, distributed on the unit circle, and far way from the jump contour $\mathbb{R}$ and critical line $\mathcal{L}$, they decay exponentially when we convert their residues to jumps on small circles.
+{\bf Step 1: Removing poles.} Since the poles $\eta_n$ and $\overline{\eta}_n \in \mathcal{Z}$ are finite, distributed on the unit circle, and far away from the jump contour $\mathbb{R}$ and the critical line $\mathcal{L}$, they decay exponentially when we convert their residues to jumps on small circles around the poles.
 This allows us to modify the basic RH problem \ref{RHP0} by removing these poles firstly.

 To open the contour $\mathbb{R}$ by the second matrix decomposition in (\ref{v}), we define the following scalar function